Pennsylvania

 Repair may make sense if

-- Repair makes the most sense when the issue is identifiable, limited, and not repeated across many areas.
+• Repair makes the most sense when the issue is identifiable, limited, and not hiding a larger connected-roof problem.

 Replacement may make sense if

-- Replacement may be the better path when underlying roof components are no longer supporting durable repairs.
+• Replacement may be the better path when multiple related sections are aging together and isolated repairs no longer stay isolated.

 Common roof repair solutions and upgrade paths